-This document will serve as the written agreement between the Groveport-Madison School District and the City of Groveport.
-This agreement establishes the needed commitment and support from both political subdivisions.
-This document also provides a series of guidelines and policies relevant to the performance of the School Resource Officer, and will be the guiding document officers, school administrations, city administration, and students and their caregivers look to for structure and accountability.
-This document shall be reviewed, updated, and endorsed annually and takes into account input from all community stakeholders, including caregivers, students, and teachers.
+This document (the "MOU") will serve as the written agreement between the Board of Education of the Groveport-Madison School District (the "District") and the City of Groveport (the "City").
+This MOU establishes the needed commitment and support from both political subdivisions.
+This document also provides a series of guidelines and policies relevant to the performance of the School Resource Officer (SRO), and will be the guiding document officers, school administrations, city administration, and students and their caregivers look to for structure and accountability.
+This document shall be reviewed, updated, and endorsed annually.
 Nothing in this MOU should be construed as limiting or impeding the basic spirit of cooperation, which exists between the participating entities listed above and all community stakeholders.